PureMVC/puremvc-dart-multicore-framework/doc/getting_started.md

 PureMVC is a lightweight framework for creating applications based upon the classic Model-View-Controller design meta-pattern.
 It supports modular programming through the use of Multiton Core actors.

-## General Overview:
+## General Overview

 * To separate coding concerns, an application (or a module in an application) is divided into three 'tiers': Model, View, and Controller.
 * PureMVC implements these tiers as Multiton classes which register and manage communications between the workhorse actors that operate within those tiers.
 * PureMVC also provides a handy frontend to the whole system called a Facade.
 * Since methods for message passing vary from platform to platform, PureMVC implements its own internal Observer Notification system for its actors to communicate with each other.
 These are not an alternative for Events.
 Your application's boundary classes will still interact with the DOM and services and PureMVC via Events.

-## The Model Tier is handled by the Model Multiton.
+## The Model Tier is handled by the Model Multiton

 * In the Model tier, you usually create some Value Object classes.
 These aren't tied to the framework and shouldn't know anything about the framework classes, they just hold data for the rest of the program to use.
 * The Model registers and holds instances of the Proxy class (or your subclasses)